BC-CSCI1103/f20/resources/systemsetup.md

    cd
    cd csci1103
    ```

-   Or equivalently you could do this in one line:
+   Or equivalently in one line:

    ```bash
    cd ~/csci1103
    ```

    The tilde character `~` designates your home directory.

 ### Setting up the OCaml Ecosystem